Equality & Diversity

 If your organisation, firm or chambers would like to adopt the policy or find out more information, please email email@example.com

 Gender Research Grant

-The NZBA has received a grant from The Law Foundation to fund research into the gender ratio of lawyers appearing in the Court of Appeal and Supreme Court.
-This research is being conducted in 2017/18.
-The research will establish the gender ratios of both senior and junior lawyers appearing in both appellate Courts between 1 January 2012 and 1 January 2018.
-This data will provide useful insight into the extent to which male lawyers appear in these courts more frequently than female lawyers, and whether there is a different gender ratio for those appearing as senior counsel as opposed to junior counsel.
+The NZBA received a grant from The Law Foundation to fund research into the gender ratio of lawyers appearing in the Court of Appeal and Supreme Court.
+This research was conducted in 2017/18, and the final Report was released on 3 September 2018.
+The study shows the gender ratios of senior and junior lawyers appearing in both appellate Courts between 1 January 2012 and 1 January 2018.